 All these robes have fans within The OSS team, so while the pandemic ruled out sharing robes in a group test, comments from a range of perspectives are included.

 Ultimately the best robe will always be the one you prefer: it’s a personal choice, like a wetsuit or goggles.
 That said, see the ‘buying tips’ below to work out what you, individually, should look for.
-Robes in the review are ordered from the cheapest to the most expensive, with prices correct at 10th October 2020.
-Stock availability is not included (right now, many are out of stock).
+Prices correct at 10th October 2020.
+Stock availability is not included.

 There are two main varieties of weatherproof changing robe: